 Public involvement in the research process

-People with lived experience, patients, service users and carers can work with you at all stages of the research cycle; for example:
+People with lived experience, patients, service users and carers can work with you at all stages of the research cycle.

 - inform research priorities